 Each of the three secondary schools—H.B.
-Thompson Middle School, South Woods Middle School, and Syosset High School--has been recognized by the U.S. Department of Education as a “Blue Ribbon School of Excellence” and has received the “No Place for Hate” designation from the Anti-Defamation League.
+Thompson Middle School, South Woods Middle School, and Syosset High School—have been recognized by the U.S. Department of Education as a “Blue Ribbon School of Excellence” and have received the “No Place for Hate” designation from the Anti-Defamation League.

 The District has a commitment to provide a well-rounded education that cultivates inquiry, excitement and innovation in order to amplify students’ intellectual agility and cultural competencies.
 Syosset is at the forefront of incorporating computer programming into the curriculum with a newly-implemented